The Fly (U2 song): Live performances

 For the Vertigo Tour, "The Fly" was played during the Zoo TV-themed encore, and was often re-paired with "Zoo Station" as on Zoo TV.
 Edge used a Line 6 Variax 700 Acoustic (custom painted to match the tour's red and black colour scheme) and Bono used his signature guitar, the Gretsch Irish Falcon.
-Larry Mullen Jr also changed the drum beat to the song on this tour, involving more use of the hi-hat cymbal and snare as opposed to the heavy use of the tom rack on past versions.
+Larry Mullen Jr. also changed the drum beat to the song on this tour, involving more use of the hi-hat cymbal and snare as opposed to the heavy use of the tom rack on past versions.
 The Edge again used the extended outro to the song, and Bono often snippeted the Rolling Stones' "(I Can't Get No) Satisfaction" as well as other songs over the outro.
 The subliminal messages played on the LEDs (though using new, original messages) invoked nostalgia of the Zoo TV Tour.

 The song was soundchecked at multiple concerts during the U2 360° Tour and was debuted on 18 June 2011 in Anaheim, California.
 It was also played at the Glastonbury Festival 2011 with Zoo TV visuals.
 It was a mainstay on the last leg of the U2 360° Tour.

 On the Innocence + Experience Tour, the song was not performed by the band, but rather the Gavin Friday remix version with Bono's original vocals was played over the PA system during the intermission between the first and second halves of the main set.
 It was bookended by performances of "Until the End of the World" (from the first half) and "Invisible" (from the second half).
 For this version, the stage's two-sided video screen displays a Berlin Wall-style graphic, on top of which the familiar Zoo TV text phrases and some new phrases appeared.

 The song was resurrected in full form (but without Bono's rhythm guitar) on the Experience + Innocence Tour, starting with the 15 October 2018 concert in Milan, Italy.
 It was subsequently performed 12 more times on that tour.

+U2 performed "The Fly" during their 2023–2024 concert residency, U2:UV Achtung Baby Live, at Sphere in the Las Vegas Valley.
+Performances utilised a presentation similar to the one from the Zoo TV Tour, with a barrage of rapidly flashing words and aphorisms displaying on the venue's LED screen that recalled the work of Jenny Holzer.
+The imagery underwent a perspective shift, causing the optical illusion that the venue's geometry was cube-shaped rather than spherical.
+At the song's midpoint, seven-segment digital letters and numbers in a rainbow of colors slowly began to fill up the entire screen from bottom to top, before the ceiling appeared to fall towards the audience.

-Live performances of "The Fly" are featured on the Zoo TV: Live from Sydney, Elevation 2001: Live from Boston, and Vertigo 2005: Live from Chicago live DVDs.
-It also appears on the fan club compilation U22.
+Live performances of "The Fly" are featured on the Zoo TV: Live from Sydney (1994), Elevation 2001: Live from Boston, and Vertigo 2005: Live from Chicago live DVDs.
+It also appears on the 2012 fan club compilation U22.